dtminnick/dtminnick/README.md

-- 👋 Hi, I’m @dtminnick
+I'm a process expert working in the financial services industry and a data science enthusiast.

-- 👀 I’m interested in using R in support of continuous improvement work.
+I'm interested in exploring how to use data analysis and data science in support of my continuous improvement work.
+I've acquired a working knowledge of R and RStudio over the past several years through coursework at Coursera and self-study.

-- 🌱 I’m currently learning how to deploy R packages on CRAN.
-I built my first package called fdistr, which makes it easy to generate frequency distribution tables.
+I'm currently working on learning how to deploy R packages on CRAN.
+I built my first packages called fdistr, which makes it easy to generate frequency distribution tables.

-- 💞️ I’m looking to collaborate on how to use R for data and statistical analysis for business process improvements.
-- 📫 You can reach me at donnie.minnick@gmail.com
+You can reach me at donnie.minnick@gmail.com.

 <!---
 dtminnick/dtminnick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.